Online Bachelor's Degree & Certificates Program Aid

 - $2,000 per year for students who have been out of high school for at least 4 years and have minimal college experience (less than 6 credits).
 Half-time and full-time students are eligible.

-All Adult Degree Program scholarships can be renewed every year if you remain in good academic standing at Seton Hill.
+All Online Bachelor's Degree and Certificate Program scholarships can be renewed every year if you remain in good academic standing at Seton Hill.
 Tuition discounts and scholarships are not stackable.
-If you are eligible for both, a program counselor from the Office of Graduate and Adult Studies can help you to determine which is the best option for you.
+If you are eligible for both, a program counselor from the Office of Graduate and Online Studies can help you to determine which is the best option for you.

 Employer Reimbursement Program & Tuition Deferment Program

 Seton Hill understands that many adult students are working outside the home and are eligible for some type of tuition reimbursement through their employer.
-Contact Student Accounts or the Office of Graduate and Adult Studies for more information on Preferred Employer Discounts, Employer Reimbursement and Tuition Deferment.
+Contact Student Accounts or the Office of Graduate and Online Studies for more information on Preferred Employer Discounts, Employer Reimbursement and Tuition Deferment.